top of page

 The Attractive Nuisance Rule and Landowner Liability in Harris County, TX

-The arrival of cooler temperatures in Northwest Harris County often means backyard pools in Cypress and Tomball are "closed" for the season.
-However, in the eyes of Texas law, a pool is never truly closed to liability.
-Even in the dead of winter, an unsecured swimming pool remains a significant legal risk for property owners.
+As the cooler temperatures settle in Northwest Harris County, many homeowners in Cypress and Tomball prepare to "close" their backyard pools for the season.
+But here's the kicker: in the eyes of Texas law, a pool is never truly closed when it comes to liability.
+Even in winter, an unsecured swimming pool can pose a significant legal risk for property owners.

-If a child wanders onto a property and is injured or drowns in an unsecured pool, the homeowner may be held liable under a specific legal principle known as the "Attractive Nuisance" doctrine, regardless of whether the child was invited or trespassing.
+If a child wanders onto a property and is injured or drowns in an unsecured pool, the homeowner may face liability under a legal principle known as the "Attractive Nuisance" doctrine.
+This applies regardless of whether the child was invited or trespassing.

 Understanding the Attractive Nuisance Doctrine in Texas

-Normally, Texas property owners owe a very low duty of care to trespassers.
-However, the law makes a major exception for children.
-The Attractive Nuisance doctrine acknowledges that children lack the maturity to understand the dangers of certain "attractive" features, like a sparkling swimming pool.
+Typically, Texas property owners owe a very low duty of care to trespassers.
+However, there’s a major exception for children.
+The Attractive Nuisance doctrine recognizes that children often lack the maturity to understand the dangers of certain "attractive" features, like a sparkling swimming pool.

 Under this rule, a Harris County landowner can be held liable for a child’s injuries if:

-The child, because of their youth, did not realize the risk involved.
+• The child, due to their youth, did not realize the risk involved.

 Winter-Specific Pool Hazards in Northwest Houston

-Negligence doesn't stop just because the water is too cold for swimming.
-Winter actually introduces unique hazards that can lead to a premises liability claim:
+Negligence doesn’t take a break just because the water is too cold for swimming.
+In fact, winter introduces unique hazards that can lead to a premises liability claim:

-A flimsy or unsecured pool cover can be more dangerous than no cover at all.
-A child may mistake a solid-looking cover for a firm surface, step onto it, and become trapped underneath the heavy material in the water.
+• A flimsy or unsecured pool cover can be more dangerous than no cover at all.
+A child might mistake a solid-looking cover for a firm surface, step onto it, and become trapped underneath the heavy material in the water.

 Texas Statutory Safety Requirements for Residential Pools